 Beyond the analysis of transport in Beirut, my work raises questions about the legitimation and delegitimation of various forms of private urban mobilities, deemed « disruptive » and « creative » when they fit into the criteria of smart-city branding ; or « chaotic » and « informal », depending on the social classes that use and operate them.
 The case study of the regulation and practices surrounding this Lebanese bus network more generally opens the door to an epistemology of what « makes » a city, and the conditions that determine its functioning.
 In many respects, Beirut can be considered a borderline case, which allows us to question the threshold up to which shared transport infrastructures can regulate themselves.
 The increasing trend of commodification of mobility in the world, whether by opening up public transport companies to competition, or by the rise of companies treating mobility as a service (Uber or Careem), underlines that the analysis of the Beirut transportation case has much to teach us.

 Since 2021, I have been collaborating with the team of YouTube channel Marketing Mania, where I participate in creating and developing their online courses.
-I also co-founded a consulting agency that helps French youtubers maximize their reach and grow their chanels.
+As a consultant, I also help French youtubers maximize their reach and grow their chanels.
 I specialize in content strategy and script writing.

 Besides my academic research, I am interested in the mystification and romanticization of certain urban realities; in exploring the cases in which nostalgia can lead to a denial of reality; in the right to housing and mobility; and in the performance of intimacy (this expression is from Maggie Nelson) on social media and in literature.
 I am passionate about French literature and oriental dances.
 I really enjoy writing on these subjects; hence I sometimes let them infuse my academic work.